mattparker124/lords-of-the-table/README.md

 # Lords Of The Table

 ## Purpose
-A functional DM companion app to track notes, dice rolls, music, and more.
+A functional DM companion app to track notes, dice rolls, enemies and Characters.
 (Data saved locally)

 ## Built with
 * HTML